 August 25, 2014

 Citizens Union Bank (CUB) has once again received an “Outstanding” CRA Rating from the FDIC (Federal Deposit Insurance Corporation)!
-If you are not a banker, you are probably wondering what the heck is CRA, and why are we so happy about getting that rating.
+If you are not a banker, you are probably wondering what the heck is CRA, and why we are so happy about getting that rating.
 Well, here is an abbreviated description of what CRA is all about.

 CRA stands for the Federal “Community Reinvestment Act”.
 The Act was put into place way back in 1977, and it is where bank regulators evaluate each bank’s record of helping to meet the credit needs of the communities they serve and operate in, including low- and moderate-income neighborhoods, consistent with safe and sound banking operations.